Chocolate Peppermint Crinkle Cookies

 - Confectioners’ sugar: You’ll need this to coat the cookies in before baking.

+Make them double chocolate.
 To make these cookie double chocolate peppermint, add 1/2 cup of mini chocolate chips to the dough.
 It will also make the cookies a little melty on the inside when served warm out of the oven.

+Make blossoms.
 You could also make these chocolate peppermint crinkle cookies into blossoms by pressing a peppermint Hershey’s kiss into the center of each cookie after the cookies come out of the oven.
 They will look similar to my peanut butter blossoms, but chocolate peppermint flavored!